Caring for caring professionals.

 We understand the needs of medical professionals and can help you protect yourself, your family and even your business partners from the financial consequences of work-related injury.

-The unUsual solution for busy and remote professionals
+The Unusual Risks Insured solution for busy and remote professionals

 unUsual Risks Insured have flexible face to face, phone to phone or online only solutions to meet these challenges and to provide absolute confidentiality when needed too.